 The Council may only initiate the GGP by a vote of the Council.
 Initiation of a GGP requires a vote as set forth in Article X, Section 3, paragraph 9.[X] in favor of initiating the GGP.

-As part of its decision on the initiation of a GGP, the GNSO Council may include consideration of how ICANN’s budget and planning can best accommodate the GGP and/or its possible outcomes, and, if applicable, how the proposed PDP is aligned with ICANN/s Strategic Plan.
+As part of its decision on the initiation of a GGP, the GNSO Council may include consideration of how ICANN’s budget and planning can best accommodate the GGP and/or its possible outcomes, and, if applicable, how the proposed PDP is aligned with ICANN’s Strategic Plan.

 GGP Outcomes and Processes